mpi-performance-guidelines/mpi-performance-guidelines.github.io/minimizing-thread-contention.md

 provide the best `MPI_THREAD_MULTIPLE` performance.
 Because such a feature can be expensive from a resource perspective, it is often disabled by default and requires explicit settings in the build or environment in order to utilize it.
-In MPICH[^5] releases since 4.0, up to 64 "VCIs" are supported within a single process with the ch4 device build configuration.
+In [MPICH][mpich] releases since 4.0, up to 64 "VCIs" are supported within a single process with the ch4 device build configuration.
 Users can specify the actual number of VCIs needed (default=1) at runtime with the `MPIR_CVAR_CH4_NUM_VCIS` environment